ShaunCurtis/Blazr.Demo/Notes/Design/Entities.md

 # Entities

-The collective wisdom is that you can split objects up into Entities and Value Objects.
+The collective wisdom is that you can split objects into Entities and Value Objects.

 People are entities - there is only one of me.
 Family names are value objects.
 The key difference between the two is: